 With the opportunity to manage and lead comes great responsibility.
 Managing and leading can be hard work, but a good plan and the right resources can make it easier.
 In this section you will find helpful tips to start putting together your personal leadership plan, and you will find resources to help you maximize your impact in your position.

 Every manager must perform a few key elements well to be an effective leader.
 Successful managers must be able to set a course, build a team, develop their employees, and produce results.
 If you are a new manager, it is likely some or all of these functions may be new to you.
-To jumpstart your success as a manager, we recommend you register for the Leadership Essentials and Moving To Management classes through Baylor Compass. (info on how to sign up)
+To jumpstart your success as a manager, we recommend you register for the Leadership Essentials class through Baylor Compass. (info on how to sign up)

 Baylor's unique mission provides managers and leaders the opportunity to integrate faith in every aspect of their work.
 We enthusiastically embrace the spiritual component of leadership, as we guide, develop, and care for those God has entrusted us to manage and lead.